pszemsza/graphics_challenges/edge_detection/README.md

 # Next steps

-Edge detection is an important topic in the image processing.
-Hence, it has received a lot of attention, and multiple algorithms were proposed.
-For example Sobel edge detector consists of a pair of convolution filters which are then combined together.
-Canny's algorithm goes even furthen, combining a number of convolution filters and other operations in a multi step process.
-Feel free to read more about and/or implement them if you are interested.
+Edge detection is a fundamental topic in the image processing.
+Hence, it has received a lot of attention, and multiple algorithms have been proposed.
+For example, the Sobel edge detector consists of a pair of convolution filters that are combined together.
+Canny's algorithm goes even furthen, combining multiple convolution filters and other operations in a multi-step process.Feel free to explore and implement these algorithms if you're interested.

-An interesting follow up project is to extend your program to work on videos.
-You would extract all individual frames, apply the edge detection, and then put the new frames together.
+An interesting follow-up project is to extend your program to work with videos.
+Extract individual frames, apply edge detection, and then combine the modified frames together.